 Consciously he knew about the angled bend at the bridge steps, which required him to shift direction in his path of travel.
 Nevertheless, he also knew he had to line up with the bridge correctly, after he made his way down the hill, but would he be able to turn at the right location.

 With thorns covering his legs up to his swim trunks, against the diminishing width of his path and his increasing pain, he drove himself onward without letup.
 For an instant the nagging torture of the brambles was quickly forgotten in the rush to escape by adrenaline coursing through his body.
 Then he saw a recalled crucified image of his niece floating in the air ahead; she appeared even more bloody than he was.

 In his confused and tormented state of mind with all his forward momentum, it was getting more difficult to judge where to step and prepare to make the turn ahead in order to achieve the concrete and steel footings of Summer Bridge.
 Besides, speaking of good judgment, that was always Phillípe Pârfait’s short suite.

 His charging ahead in life usually got him what he wanted but, in this case, his attitude was working against him.
 Phillípe’s pains, momentum and crazy movements left him with little control.
-He didn’t even see the sign at the side of the path just before the bridge steps reading: STEEP HILL DO NOT RUN.
+Neither did he see the sign at the side of the path just before the bridge steps reading: STEEP HILL DO NOT RUN.